 Why Electric Central Heating?

-Electric heating is currently more expensive than gas in many ways – but it’s considered far more efficient, as most electric radiators utilise convection to some degree, providing heat not only for the air around them but also for surfaces and individual people.
+Electric heating is currently more expensive than gas in many ways – but it’s considered far more efficient, as most electric radiators or column radiators utilize convection to some degree, providing heat not only for the air around them but also for surfaces and individual people.

 This results in reduced heat loss, saving energy.
 Electric radiators can also be independently controlled, and their energy usage effectively tracked, so it’s easy to manage the day to day expenditure and consumption.